imgly/pesdk-ionic-demo/README.md

 $ cordova plugin add ../pesdk-cordova-demo --nofetch
 ```

-**Note:** Cordova 7.0 and Ionic 3.5 changed the CLI interfaces and created some issues when installing the PhotoEditor SDK plugin from a local folder.
-Using the `cordova` CLI interface directly should fix these issues.

 This builds the app for both platforms and copies the Android license file to the corresponding directory.
 Afterwards you need to add the `LICENSE_IOS` file to the iOS app by opening [PESDKDemo.xcworkspace](/example/platforms/ios/PESDKDemo.xcworkspace) using Xcode and dragging the license file into the sidebar.
-Within Xcode you then need to enable the `Always Embed Swift Standard Libraries` build setting for the PESDKDemo target.

 Once all license copying is done and both platforms have been built, the app can be run using the following commands:
 ```